nilaybose/medium/cline-comparison-article.md

 - Simple bug fixes within single files
 - Feature implementation in established patterns

-**Use Full-Context AI for Architecture and Learning:**
-- Understanding new frameworks or technologies
-- Major architectural decisions
-- Code reviews and best practice analysis
-- Complex feature design requiring multiple components
-- Migration between technologies or frameworks

 ### **The 80/20 Rule for AI Costs**

 **80% of your development work** should use GitHub Copilot: